-The City will be developing eight district plans to guide development activities in more detail.
-Collectively, the plans will cover the entire geographical area of Cape Town and provide guidance to internal City directorates, communities and the private sector with regard to development in the each district.
-The purpose of the district plans is to:
+The City has initiated the process to review the eight District Spatial Development Frameworks (previously called district plans) to guide development activities in more detail.
+Collectively, these eight district SDFs will cover the entire area of Cape Town and all land within its borders, and provide guidance to internal City directorates, communities and the private sector with regard to development in each planning district.